Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Literature Review

-This sentiment could arguably be extended to the notion of science thinking.
-While we found some literature defining `science' and `scientific thinking'~\cite{lehrer2006scientific, slavit2021student}, we found limited attempts to explicitly define `science thinking'.
-Though our view is that there may not exist a single, universally acceptable one-size-fits-all definition for these terms, for the purposes of this study, we found it useful to draw upon the definition provided by Vattam and Kolodner~\cite{vattam2008foundations}, which distinguishes design as the concrete world of direct experiences and product creation, and science as the abstract world of physical laws and causal explanations, with the caveat that these terms are open to interpretation and may vary depending on context, disciplinary focus, educational objectives, and the specific goals of a study or project.
+Though our view is that there may not exist a single, universally acceptable one-size-fits-all definition for the above-mentioned terms, for the purposes of this study, we found it useful to draw upon the definition provided by Vattam and Kolodner~\cite{vattam2008foundations}, which distinguishes `design' as the concrete world of direct experiences and product creation, and `science' as the abstract world of physical laws and causal explanations, with the caveat that these terms are open to interpretation and may vary depending on context, disciplinary focus, educational objectives, and the specific goals of a study or project.
 The operational definitions and application of these terms in this empirical study will be illustrated through the coding schemes presented in Tables~\ref{tab:WoT} and~\ref{tab:BoS}, and Appendices A and B.